ashm1988/ashm1988.github.io/_posts/2023-03-06-ha-configuration-file.md

         servers:
           - url: http://192.168.1.186:8123
 ```

-Update the configuration in Home Assistant to accept the connection
+Update the configuration in Home Assistant to accept the connection.

 ```yml
 http:
   ip_ban_enabled: false